AMD CEO Lisa Su Talks: Chip Shortages, Tariffs, GPUs, and More Cores

 Su explained that AMD’s three key goals for 2021 revolve around overall customer adoption, particularly in the enterprise and commercial markets (with a heavy focus on the server market), establishing a steady supply of processors, and closing its pending $35 billion Xilinx acquisition.

-AMD’s Xilinx acquisition is a needed step to broaden the company’s portfolio and addressable markets, but many have opined that an acquisition of this size could serve as a distraction for AMD that might hamper its steady string of on-time execution.
+AMD’s Xilinx acquisition is a needed step to broaden the company’s portfolio and addressable markets.
+Still, many have opined that an acquisition of this size could serve as a distraction for AMD that might hamper its steady string of on-time execution.
 Su explained that the company has a solid plan to remain on track:

 More Cores